 Voice technology has found a place in the home.
-Now, voice technology in healthcare is finding a place in clinical...
+Now, speech recognition technology in healthcare is finding a place...

 Boston Children's Hospital has successfully tested the use of voice technology in three pilot programs that allowed clinicians and nurses to use smart speakers in different hospital settings, including the ICU.